marcinbogdanski/ai-agent/README.md

 **aiagent** is a minimal but realistic Python agent intended for learning.
 It focuses on a clean, correct core loop with just enough features to be useful:

 - Chat REPL and one-shot execution
-- Anthropic provider (v0.1), token usage display
+- Anthropic provider, token usage display
 - Tool calling: filesystem (list/read/write) and shell (bash)
-- Memory file **AGENT.md** auto-loaded on session start; `/memory` appends bullet points
+- Memory file **AGENT.md** auto-loaded on session start
 - Model Context Protocol (MCP) client with static configuration (e.g., Playwright MCP over TCP)
 - Structured JSONL logs per session; terminal logs with levels
-- Linux-only, Python 3.13; run in a Docker container (no sandboxing inside the app)
+- Linux-only, Python; run in a Docker container (no sandboxing inside the app)

 This project is built for personal use by a senior engineer; it is open-sourced but not distributed as a package.